The human skeleton

 The human skeleton is made up of more than 200 bones of different shapes and sizes.

-- They protect parts of our bodies from injury.
-For example, the ribs protect the heart and lungs, and the skull protects the brain.
+- Protecting parts of our bodies from injury – for example, the ribs protect the heart and lungs, and the skull protects the brain.

-- Some bones are filled with a soft, spongy material called bone marrow.
-This makes blood cells.
+Making blood cells – some bones are filled with a soft, spongy material called bone marrow.
+The bone marrow is where the blood cells are made.

 Related pages